 Today, most lower receivers -- even those not forged but instead CNC'd from billet -- have mil-spec threads so they can accept mil-spec buffer tubes.
 But other lower receivers are on the market that have unique designs, custom fasteners and commercial specs.
 If you find that special billet receiver you just have to have because it has that rollmark, then a commercial tube may be required to complete the build.

 Yes.
 No matter whether you're running a commercial or mil-spec buffer tube, the internal components -- buffer, recoil spring, bolt carrier, and buffer retainer -- remain the same.
 The differences in tube diameter are not great enough to warrant making custom springs and buffers.
-All lower parts kit parts fit in either tube just fine.
+All lower receiver components fit in either tube just fine.

 Summary: Which Tube is Best?